 Status of Development...

-Development in the District currently includes 2,228 single-family residential lots on approximately 584 acres.
-In addition, utility/paving construction is underway on approximately 19 acres (79 lots).
-As of April 30, 2019, the District consisted of 1,523 completed homes (1,517 occupied), 265 homes under construction or in a builder's name, and 440 vacant developed lots.
+Development in the District currently includes 2,346 single-family residential lots on approximately 613 acres.
+As of September 30, 2019, the District consisted of 1,635 completed homes (1,633 occupied), 272 homes under construction or in a builder's name, and 439 vacant developed single-family residential lots.
 Homes in the District range in price from approximately \$200,000 to \$500,000.

 In addition to the single-family residential development, SYNC at Harmony, a 310-unit apartment complex, is located on approximately 13 acres in the District.
-According to the apartment management, SYNC at Harmony is at 91% occupancy as of May 2019.
-Additionally, a 273-unit apartment complex, Broadstone Harmony, has been constructed on approximately 9 acres and according to the apartment management, Broadstone Harmony is at 93% occupancy as of May 2019.
+According to the apartment management, SYNC at Harmony is at 95% occupancy as of September 2019.
+Additionally, a 273-unit apartment complex, Broadstone Harmony, has been constructed on approximately 9 acres and according to the apartment management, Broadstone Harmony is at 92% occupancy as of September 2019.

 Approximately 32 acres of land have been developed as 192 townhome lots and are being marketed as Solstice at Harmony and Harmony Village, Section 5.
-As of April 30, 2019, approximately 49 townhomes have been constructed and are occupied, 16 townhomes are completed and vacant, and an additional 10 townhomes are under construction.
+As of September 30, 2019, the District consisted of 70 completed townhomes, 30 townhomes are under construction and 92 vacant developed townhome lots.

 Approximately 81 acres of commercial reserves have been developed with trunk facilities in the District.
-Day care facilities, two Mexican restaurants, an HEB grocery store, a 24-Hour Clinic, Mod Pizza, Domino's Pizza, Sports Clips, Smoothie King, TSO, a Chase Bank, a Sonic fast food restaurant, a Panera Bread, an orthodontics office, a free-standing car wash, a gas station and other service and retail establishments and a Texas Children's ER (tax-exempt) have been constructed on approximately 57 acres of such acreage.
-In addition, commercial improvements are currently under construction within the District for The Goddard School Daycare on approximately 2 acres, Kiddie Academy Daycare on approximately 3 acres, LA Fitness on approximately 4 acres, a retail/restaurant strip center on approximately 1 acre, a storage facility on approximately 2 acres, and Ace Hardware on approximately 2 acres.
+Day care facilities, two Mexican restaurants, an HEB grocery store, a 24-Hour Clinic, Mod Pizza, Domino's Pizza, Sports Clips, Smoothie King, TSO, a Chase Bank, a Sonic fast food restaurant, a Panera Bread, an orthodontics office, a free-standing car wash, a gas station, The Goddard School Daycare, Kiddie Academy Daycare, LA Fitness, a storage facility, Ace Hardware and other service and retail establishments and a Texas Children's ER (tax-exempt) have been constructed on approximately 71 acres of such acreage.
+In addition, commercial improvements are currently under construction within the District for a veterinary clinic on approximately 1 acre.

 The remainder of the District is comprised of approximately 49 acres owned by Conroe Independent School District where a middle school and junior high school have been built (tax-exempt), approximately 5 acres where a church is located (tax-exempt), and approximately 171 acres of park land, open spaces and landscape reserves upon which a recreation center which includes a clubhouse, recreational pool, splash pad and playground equipment is located.
-A second recreation center includes a meeting facility, weight room, recreational pool, splash pad and playground equipment.
+A second recreation center has been constructed, which includes a meeting facility, weight room, recreational pool, splash pad and playground equipment.
 In addition, Montgomery County Emergency Service District No. 8 has constructed a fire station located on approximately 2 acres within the District.
-There are approximately 27 developable acres that have not been provided with water distribution, wastewater collection and storm drainage facilities and approximately 145 acres of major thoroughfares, detention and drainage facilities, street right-of-way and utilities.
+There are approximately 17 developable acres that have not been provided with water distribution, wastewater collection and storm drainage facilities and approximately 145 acres of major thoroughfares, detention and drainage facilities, street right-of-way and utilities.
 See "THE DISTRICT."